What Explains Gender Gap in Unpaid Household and Care Work in India?: Results

-Women's education also reduces the time spent by them on unpaid household and care work \citep{berardo1987residue, shelton1993does, brines1994economic}.
-In order to capture the same, we have introduced individual's educational attainment as a categorical variable in the regression model with not-literates as the reference category.
+Given that gender is an essential predictor of the amount of time spent by individuals on unpaid household work, we estimated separate regression models to examine how different factors affect time spent by women and men in unpaid household work and care work.
+The regression results show that married women spend around two hours (128 minutes) more than women in the reference category (unmarried or divorced or separated) in unpaid household work per day.
+Similarly, the gap in the amount of time devoted to unpaid care work between currently married and rest of the women is 24 minutes.
+Currently married men spend only marginally more on unpaid household work as compared to rest of the men.
+Likewise, marriage leads to a small but statistically significant improvement in time devoted to unpaid care work by men.
+Once accounted for other confounding covariates, women employed as regular workers devote around two hours in unpaid household work per day less than women who are not employed.
+Similarly, women employed as regular or casual workers spend close to 16 minutes less in unpaid care work than women out of the workforce.
+Thus, in the case of women, employment participation results in a reduction in the amount of time they devote to unpaid household and care work at home. \includepdf[page={1,2}]{Table_4.pdf} In order to capture the relationship between individual's education and the time spent by them on unpaid household and care work , we have introduced educational attainment as a categorical variable in the regression model with not-literates as the reference category.
 The regression coefficient shows that women with primary education and middle school education spend 25 minutes more than the reference group.
-For women with higher-secondary education, the amount of time spent on unpaid household work increases by 18 minutes compared to not-literates and women in highest educated group (graduate and above) spend 14 minutes more than women who are not-literate.
+For women with higher-secondary education, the amount of time spent on unpaid household work increases by 18 minutes compared to not-literates and women in the highest educated group (graduate and above) spend 14 minutes more than women who are not-literate.
 After accounting for other covariates, education-based differences in the amount of time spent in unpaid care work are small for women.
 To summarise, with an increase in education, women's time spent on unpaid work did not decrease, whereas men continued to contribute negligibly to unpaid household work irrespective of their educational attainment.
-Notably, \cite{amarante2018unfolding} in their study of Latin American Countries also find that women's response to unpaid household work with respect to improvements in educational attainments is more evident as compared to men.
+Notably, \cite{amarante2018unfolding} in their study of Latin American countries also find that women's response to unpaid household work with respect to improvements in educational attainments is more evident as compared to men.